rocketfuel/sdbc/README.md

 * Java 8
 * Scala 2.11 or 2.12.
-* Cassandra, H2, Microsoft SQL Server, or PostgreSQL
+* Cassandra, H2, MariaDB, Microsoft SQL Server, or PostgreSQL

 Include an implementation of the [SLF4J](http://slf4j.org/) logging interface, turn on debug logging, and all your query executions will be logged with the query text and the parameter name-value map.